 4. Register for your visits

-After you’ve found available tours for the colleges you are interested in, make sure to register for them and set up a schedule with your parents or guardians that is reasonable.
+After you’ve found available tours for the colleges you’re interested in, make sure to register for them as early as possible and set up a schedule with your parents or guardians (or whoever will be traveling with you) that’s reasonable.
+Official tours can fill up fast with all the prospective students checking out colleges during college visit time, so don’t beat around the bush and risk not getting a spot in the official tours for the colleges you care about most.
 Don’t visit too many colleges in one day, or you might get really tired and start forgetting things all the schools you visited!

 6. Be attentive, and don’t be afraid to ask questions